-Shoshana Walter is a staff reporter at The Center for Investigative Reporting.
-She’s covered cops, courts, drugs, guns, and human trafficking.
+Shoshana Walter is a staff reporter at The Center for Investigative Reporting, where she’s covered cops, courts, drugs, guns, labor abuse and human trafficking.

 Her latest investigation with reporter Amy Julia Harris exposed how judges across the country have ordered defendants into rehabs that are little more than unpaid work camps for private industry.
-Under the guise of criminal justice reform, people struggling with addictions have been forced to bottle Coca Cola, manufacture chicken for KFC and PetSmart, and make pregnancy pillows sold at Bed, Bath and Beyond.
-The investigation prompted four federal class-action lawsuits, government investigations, and led several companies to cancel their contracts.
+The investigation prompted federal class-action lawsuits, government investigations, and led several companies to cancel their contracts.
 It won the Sigma Delta Chi award for investigative reporting, and was recognized as a finalist for the Pulitzer Prize for national reporting, the Selden Ring and the IRE awards.

 For her 2016 investigation into sexual abuse of marijuana workers, Shoshana embedded on illegal marijuana farms in California’s Emerald Triangle.
 There, she encountered an epidemic of sex abuse and human trafficking in the industry – and a criminal justice system focused more on the illegal drugs.
 The story prompted legislation, a criminal investigation and grassroots efforts by the community, including the founding of a worker hotline and safe house.

 Her investigation on America’s armed security guard industry revealed how armed guard licenses have been handed out to people with histories of violence, including abusive cops and even people barred by courts from owning guns.
 The series led to new laws and an overhaul of California’s regulatory system, and won the 2015 Livingston Award for Young Journalists for national reporting.